akitenkrad/docker-images/README.md

-# python-docker
+# jupyter-docker
-python-docker environment setup scripts
+a docker environment for jupyter lab